fplantinet/FOSUserBundle/docs/index.rst

 .. note::

-    In order to use the built-in email functionality (confirmation of the account, resetting of the password), you must activate and configure the SwiftmailerBundle.
+    In order to use the built-in email functionality (confirmation of the account, resetting of the password), you must activate and configure the mailer.

 Step 7: Update your database schema
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~